AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

-- :ada:`in out` is a parameter with an initial value provided by the caller, which can be modified by the subprogram and returned to the caller (more or less the equivalent of a non-constant reference in C).
+- :ada:`in out` is a parameter with an initial value provided by the caller, which can be modified by the subprogram and returned to the caller (more or less the equivalent of a non-constant pointer in C).

-Ada also provides :ada:`access` and :ada:`aliased` parameters, in effect an explicit pass-by-reference indicator.
+Ada also provides :ada:`access` and :ada:`aliased` parameters, which are in effect explicit pass-by-reference indicators.

 In Ada, the programmer specifies how the parameter will be used and in general the compiler decides how it will be passed (i.e., by copy or by reference).
 C